near/docs/docs/validator/staking.md

 ## How to be selected as a Validator

-1. It takes ~6 hours (2 epochs) to become a validator if your proposal was accepted.
+1. It takes ~6 hours (2 epochs) on BetaNet to become a validator and ~12 hours on TestNet and MainNet if your proposal was accepted.
 2. To see if you have staked enough to become a validator you can check if your proposal was accepted:
   ```bash
   near proposals | grep <your contract name>